vana-com/VRCs/VRCs/vrc-4.md

 - Separation of staker and treasury reward calculations allows for independent optimization of each
 - Implementation supports future parameter adjustments based on network evolution and governance

-## Security, Privacy and Economic Considerations
+## Security and Privacy Considerations

 - Large DLPs could still accumulate significant stake by staking their treasury rewards on themselves.
 However, this risk exists in the current system and is not exacerbated by the polynomial distribution.
 - The quadratic formula makes economic attacks more expensive as rewards scale sub-linearly with stake.